Exelon (NASDAQ:EXC) Updates FY 2022 Earnings Guidance

-Exelon (NASDAQ:EXC – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $2.18-$2.32 for the period, compared to the consensus earnings per share estimate of $2.26.
+Exelon (NASDAQ:EXC – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $2.18-$2.32 for the period, compared to the consensus EPS estimate of $2.26.
 The company issued revenue guidance of -.

-Several research firms have recently commented on EXC.
-Wells Fargo & Company downgraded Exelon from an overweight rating to an equal weight rating and decreased their price objective for the stock from $65.00 to $45.00 in a report on Thursday, February 3rd.
-JPMorgan Chase & Co. upgraded Exelon from a neutral rating to an overweight rating and lifted their price objective for the stock from $47.00 to $55.00 in a report on Wednesday, April 20th.
-Royal Bank of Canada downgraded Exelon from an outperform rating to a sector perform rating and reduced their price target for the company from $66.00 to $46.00 in a report on Thursday, February 3rd.
-Morgan Stanley boosted their price target on Exelon from $50.00 to $54.00 and gave the company an overweight rating in a report on Wednesday, April 20th.
-Finally, Mizuho upgraded Exelon from a neutral rating to a buy rating and boosted their price target for the company from $43.00 to $46.00 in a report on Friday, March 11th.
-Seven investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-According to data from MarketBeat, Exelon presently has an average rating of Hold and a consensus target price of $48.17.
+A number of analysts have weighed in on the company.
+Scotiabank cut Exelon from a sector outperform rating to a sector perform rating and reduced their price target for the stock from $55.00 to $44.00 in a research report on Monday, February 7th.
+Wells Fargo & Company downgraded Exelon from an overweight rating to an equal weight rating and dropped their price objective for the stock from $65.00 to $45.00 in a research report on Thursday, February 3rd.
+Royal Bank of Canada lowered shares of Exelon from an outperform rating to a sector perform rating and lowered their target price for the stock from $66.00 to $46.00 in a report on Thursday, February 3rd.
+JPMorgan Chase & Co. upgraded shares of Exelon from a neutral rating to an overweight rating and lifted their target price for the stock from $47.00 to $55.00 in a research report on Wednesday, April 20th.
+Finally, Barclays began coverage on Exelon in a report on Monday, February 7th.
+They set an equal weight rating and a $46.00 price target on the stock.
+Seven equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat, Exelon has an average rating of Hold and a consensus target price of $48.17.

-The company also recently announced a quarterly dividend, which will be paid on Friday, June 10th.
-Shareholders of record on Friday, May 13th will be issued a dividend of $0.3375 per share.
-The ex-dividend date of this dividend is Thursday, May 12th.
-This represents a $1.35 dividend on an annualized basis and a dividend yield of 2.89%.
-Exelon’s dividend payout ratio (DPR) is 77.59%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 10th.
+Investors of record on Friday, May 13th will be issued a dividend of $0.3375 per share.
+This represents a $1.35 annualized dividend and a dividend yield of 2.88%.
+The ex-dividend date is Thursday, May 12th.
+Exelon’s dividend payout ratio (DPR) is 50.94%.

-In other Exelon news, Director William P. Bowers acquired 4,500 shares of the stock in a transaction that occurred on Tuesday, March 22nd.
-The shares were acquired at an average cost of $43.56 per share, with a total value of $196,020.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, SVP Fabian Souza sold 21,400 shares of the company’s stock in a transaction that occurred on Friday, April 1st.
-The shares were sold at an average price of $47.61, for a total value of $1,018,854.00.
-Following the completion of the transaction, the senior vice president now directly owns 2,337 shares in the company, valued at $111,264.57.
+In related news, Director William P. Bowers purchased 4,500 shares of Exelon stock in a transaction on Tuesday, March 22nd.
+The stock was acquired at an average price of $43.56 per share, for a total transaction of $196,020.00.
+The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, SVP Fabian Souza sold 21,400 shares of the company’s stock in a transaction on Friday, April 1st.
+The stock was sold at an average price of $47.61, for a total value of $1,018,854.00.
+Following the sale, the senior vice president now owns 2,337 shares of the company’s stock, valued at $111,264.57.
 The disclosure for this sale can be found here.
-0.19% of the stock is currently owned by corporate insiders.
+0.19% of the stock is owned by corporate insiders.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Marshall Wace LLP lifted its position in Exelon by 400.3% in the 4th quarter.
-Marshall Wace LLP now owns 91,489 shares of the company’s stock valued at $5,284,000 after acquiring an additional 73,203 shares in the last quarter.
-D. E. Shaw & Co.
-Inc. bought a new position in shares of Exelon during the 4th quarter valued at $4,923,000.
-Kingsview Wealth Management LLC lifted its holdings in shares of Exelon by 15.3% during the 4th quarter.
-Kingsview Wealth Management LLC now owns 29,260 shares of the company’s stock valued at $1,690,000 after buying an additional 3,879 shares during the period.
-Vident Investment Advisory LLC lifted its holdings in shares of Exelon by 1.5% during the 4th quarter.
-Vident Investment Advisory LLC now owns 17,028 shares of the company’s stock valued at $983,000 after buying an additional 256 shares during the period.
-Finally, Toroso Investments LLC lifted its holdings in shares of Exelon by 27.6% during the 4th quarter.
-Toroso Investments LLC now owns 11,810 shares of the company’s stock valued at $682,000 after buying an additional 2,557 shares during the period.
-80.35% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently added to or reduced their stakes in the stock.
+Worth Asset Management LLC bought a new position in shares of Exelon in the first quarter worth approximately $65,000.
+Atria Wealth Solutions Inc. acquired a new position in shares of Exelon during the first quarter valued at approximately $201,000.
+Integrated Wealth Concepts LLC purchased a new stake in Exelon during the 4th quarter worth approximately $206,000.
+Chicago Partners Investment Group LLC grew its stake in shares of Exelon by 5.7% in the 4th quarter.
+Chicago Partners Investment Group LLC now owns 4,989 shares of the company’s stock valued at $211,000 after purchasing an additional 268 shares during the last quarter.
+Finally, Vontobel Holding Ltd. raised its holdings in shares of Exelon by 8.8% in the first quarter.
+Vontobel Holding Ltd. now owns 4,639 shares of the company’s stock worth $219,000 after acquiring an additional 376 shares during the last quarter.
+80.35% of the stock is owned by institutional investors and hedge funds.

 About Exelon (Get Rating)